tcmulder/aquamin/docs/features/block-configuration.md

 ## Front-End JavaScript

-To add front-end JavaScript to a block, you can register a `script.js` file via the `viewScript` property of the block's `block.json` file.
-The `wp aquamin block create` command can create this for you, prefixing the filename like `my-block-script.js` to make console debugging easier.
+To add front-end JavaScript to a block, you can register a `view.js` file via the `viewScript` property of the block's `block.json` file.
+The `wp aquamin block create` command can create this for you, prefixing the filename like `my-block-view.js` to make console debugging easier.

-If you'd like to break a front-end script into multiple files, you can use this `script.js` file as an entry point and import your additional files from within the block's directory.
+If you'd like to break a front-end script into multiple files, you can use this `view.js` file as an entry point and import your additional files from within the block's directory.

 ## Inner Blocks

 A common pattern in Gutenberg is to have a parent block with dependent inner blocks, like a "Slider" block with several "Slide" blocks within it.
 The `wp aquamin block create` command will ask if you'd like to generate such an inner block, and will place that inner block within the parent's directory for convenience.

-Note that you'll apply styling and front-end scripting for an inner block to it's _parent's_ `style.css` and `script.js` files.
+Note that you'll apply styling and front-end scripting for an inner block to it's _parent's_ `view.css` and `view.js` files.
 This simplifies development by reducing the number of files you need to work with, since these block parings are so tightly coupled anyway (see [Anatomy of a Block](#anatomy-of-a-block) for more details).

 ## Dynamic Blocks